Skip to main content

 • Additional permissions to create and manage storage resources: If you plan to use Google Cloud storage to store your encrypted backups, you will need to have additional permissions to create and manage storage resources.
 This typically requires the "Storage Admin" or "Project Owner" role in Google Cloud IAM.

-• A valid trial license: During the installation process, you will have the opportunity to acquire a free trial license for MySQL Armored by SG that is valid for 30 days.
+• A valid trial license: During the installation process, you will have the opportunity to acquire a free trial license for Armored MySQL that is valid for 30 days.
 This trial license will enable you to test the solution and its features before deciding to purchase a subscription.
-After the trial period, you can purchase a subscription to continue using MySQL Armored by SG.
+After the trial period, you can purchase a subscription to continue using Armored MySQL.

-Accessing the MySQL Armored by SG solution in Google Cloud Marketplace:
+Accessing the Armored MySQL solution in Google Cloud Marketplace:

 Goal - At the end of this step, your secure MySQL server instance will be running on Google Cloud Engine.

-Once you have met the prerequisites, you can proceed with accessing and deploying _MySQL Armored by SG _on Google Cloud.
+Once you have met the prerequisites, you can proceed with accessing and deploying Armored MySQL on Google Cloud.
 Follow these steps:

 • Log in to the Google Cloud Console at https://console.cloud.google.com/.